guesswho1234/Rex/README.md

 ### Localhost

-Install all the necessary R packages (see `init.R`) including their dependencies.
+Install all the necessary R packages including their dependencies.

 Start up via `shiny::runApp(appDir = 'base directory containing app.R', host = '127.0.0.1', port = 8180);` or, alternatively, via RStudio by
 opening and running `app.R`.

+### Docker

+Build your image with the supplied docker file: `docker build --platform linux/x86_64 -t shiny-docker-rex .`.

+Run your image: `docker run -p 8180:8180 shiny-docker-rex`.

 ### Heroku
+> [!WARNING]
+Hosting Rex on Heroku is not optimal and is generally not recommended.

 Install the following buildpacks in the following order on your heroku app:
 - https://github.com/rricard/heroku-buildpack-dpkg.git